groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 ### Creation of the virtual machines

-The DSAS is supplied in the form of an ISO that shoul dbe used as a "live CD".
+The DSAS is supplied in the form of an ISO that should be used as a "live CD".
 This means that the operating system should always boot from this image ISO.
 The major advantage of this is that the updates of the DSAS will be extremely easy and resumes as the shutdown of the DSAS, the remplacement of the ISO and a restart.